petrelharp/pyslim/docs/overview.md

 Suppose we've run a very small simulation with SLiM.
 The genetic relationships between the various diploid individuals who were alive over the course of the simulation might look something like the picture on the left below.
-Note that individuals (circles) are diploid, so that each contains two chromosomes or *nodes* (shaded rectangles), and that relationships are between the *nodes*, not the individuals.
+Note that individuals (circles) are diploid, so that each contains two copies of the chromosome or *nodes* (shaded rectangles), and that relationships are between the *nodes*, not the individuals.
+(The term SLiM uses for each of these copies-of-chromosomes is "haplosome", a term we'll continue to use below.)

 At the end of the simulation we are typically only interested in the genetic relationships between the nodes in those individuals which are still alive;